textpotential/bibliarchic/works_cited.md

 Manguel, Alberto.
 1996.
 A history of reading.
 New York: Viking.

 Stanton, Graham.
 "Early Christian Preference for the Codex."
 Aland, Barbara, and Charles Horton.
 2004.
 The earliest gospels: the origins and transmission of the earliest Christian gospels -- the contribution of the Chester Beatty Gospel Codex P⁴⁵.
 London: T & T Clark International.

+Sherry Turkle, *Reclaiming Conversation: The Power of Talk in a
+    Digital Age* (New York: Penguin Press, 2015).

+Richard A. Cohen, 'Ethics and Cybernetics: Levinasian
+    Reflections,’ *Ethics and Information Technology* 2, no. 1 (March 2000): 27-35.

+Sherry Turkle, *Life on the Screen: Identity in the Internet Age*
+    (New York: Simon & Schuster, 1995).

+Sherry Turkle, *Alone Together: Why We Expect More From
+    Technology and Less from Each Other* (New York: Basic Books, 2011)